ToddSandberg/Personal_Assistant/README.md

 - "news": Fetches a list of articles from https://news.google.com/foryou.
 - "next": Goes to next article in news list if a list has been fetched.
 - "select": plays article contents if it can fetch it.
+- "stop": stops the bot in the middle of whatever it is saying

 ## Goals: